 In areas with a bimodal climate (two rainy and dry seasons per year), flowering and fruiting usually follows after each dry period, such as occurs in parts of its native range.

 Durian fruit deteriorate quickly after harvest, their shelf-life being only a few days, though this can be extended for up to two weeks if kept in cold storage at 10 to 15 °C (50 to 60 °F).

 Durian has been recorded as having escaped cultivation, though there does not appear to be any record of it anywhere as a serious weed or invasive species.

-The large and heavy fruit fall to the ground, sometimes from a great height and can cause serious personal injury or damage to property.
+The large, heavy and spiky fruit fall to the ground unaided, sometimes from a great height and can cause serious personal injury or damage to property.